stayradiated/rango/api.md

 {
     "errors": {
+        "status": "404",
+        "code": "dir_not_found",
+        "title": "directory does not exist",
-        // could not find specified directory
+        "detail": "Could not find the directory '/foo/bar'" }
-    }
 }
 ```